inchworms/inchworms/_posts/2013-06-18-hello-world.md

 Accompanied by our ninja coaches [@fidothe](https://twitter.com/fidothe) & [@ur5](https://twitter.com/ur5), and jedi mentors [@stefanwehrmeyer](https://twitter.com/stefanwehrmeyer) & [@konstantinhaase](https://twitter.com/konstantinhaase), we'll be posting updates here about progress on our [Rails Girls Summer of Code](http://railsgirlssummerofcode.org/) projects - Sinatra and farmsubsidys.org.

-We're anticipating a heady summer of coding, committing, and cricket (well, [@CarlaD](https://twitter.com/CarlaD) & [@fidothe](https://twitter.com/fidothe) will be fighting over something called [The Ashes](http://en.wikipedia.org/wiki/The_Ashes) which we understand to be an tiny old ceramic urn of stump ashes... go figure...)
+We're anticipating a heady summer of coding, committing, and cricket (well, [@CarlaD](https://twitter.com/CarlaD) & [@fidothe](https://twitter.com/fidothe) will be fighting over something called [The Ashes](http://en.wikipedia.org/wiki/The_Ashes) which we understand to be a tiny old ceramic urn of stump ashes... go figure...)

 So, welcome to our blog!
 We're super glad to have you along for the ride and can't wait to get started.